Ferrari F355: F355 Challenge

 The F355 Challenge shares the same engine and physical dimensions as the standard F355 Berlinetta.
-108 cars in total were produced, all of which were equipped with the 6-speed manual transmission.
+A total of 108 cars were produced, all of which were equipped with the 6-speed manual transmission.
 Although some sources indicate that over 300 cars were subject to the Challenge conversion, yet this claim remains unproven.
 There were 18 RHD cars imported by Ferrari UK and modified by MHT.
 A further 10 were sold to the rest of the RHD markets.
 Making the total number to only 28 RHD models.
 These RHD models become extremely rare and valuable.
 Some of these rare cars are located in Indonesia, Australia, Japan, and only one known example in South Africa.
 Each F355 Challenge has an emblem on the rear that specifically denotes the "F355 Challenge."

 Limited Edition Fiorano

 For the 1999 model year, Ferrari introduced a limited production of F355 Spider models designated, "Serie Fiorano".
 Launched in March 1999, this limited production run of 100 planned units (104 actually produced) included a number of enhancements increasing the track performance much closer to the Challenge versions: